 Oxford: Oxford University Press, 2024.
 428 pp.

 Matthew Kramer is the foremost contemporary proponent of the Interest theory of rights and his latest book is a definitive statement and defence of that theory.
-While some of the arguments in Rights and right-holding are familiar to rights theorists, some novel ones are introduced in order to complete the account of right-holding.
+While some of the arguments in Rights and Right-holding are familiar to rights theorists, some novel ones are introduced in order to complete the account of right-holding.
 Since it is impossible to do justice to this rich and carefully-argued book in such a short review, I will focus on the fresh ideas presented here.

 Let me start with a short exposition of the two main accounts of right-holding.
 The literature on rights is divided between theorists who subscribe to the Hohfeldian framework of deontic relations and those who don’t; Kramer is firmly in the first camp while many other interest theorists explicitly or implicitly reject this framework.
 Within this Hohfeldian camp, however, there is a long-standing divide between choice theorists and interest theorists.